How To Get a Copy of a Divorce Decree

 You may also obtain death certificates and annulment certificates using the same processes as above through your state’s specific department of health or vital records office.

-Suppose you can’t find your marriage license, marriage certificate, or divorce certificate or can’t obtain the original copies.
-In that case, you must submit the following two documents instead:
+If you can’t find your marriage license, marriage certificate, or divorce certificate or can’t obtain the original copies, you must submit the following two documents instead:

 If you can’t get a certified statement from a government agency, you should instead submit a supplementary notarized personal affidavit from a parent or a close relative.
 The close relative must be older than you.
 Your relative should state they have personal knowledge of your marriage or divorce in their affidavit.
 They should be sure to describe their relationship with you, how well they know you, and how they got to know the information they share in their affidavit.